hyperoslo/android-playbook/kotlin-code-style.md

 ```
 ## Companion object

-It should be place at the beginning of its parent class :
+It should be place at the beginning of its wrapper class :

 ```kotlin
 class Person(val firstName: String, val lastName: String, var age: Int) {